 When you look into your email analytics dashboard, you’re usually missing one key element from the equation – the number of emails that ended up in your recipient’s spam folder.

 Why is that crucial piece of information missing?
-That’s because email servers your messages are sent to don’t return this information.
+That’s because the email servers your messages are sent to don’t return this information.
 They may inform you about the fact that the email address you’re trying to reach is inactive, or its mailbox is full, but not what happened after the message was received.

 Here’s the exact response you or your email service provider would receive regardless if your message was placed in the inbox or the junk folder:

 As you can see, there’s no information as to how the message got filtered, i.e., whether it landed in the primary inbox, the promotions tab, or the spam folder.